What is Six Sigma?

 - Repeat this questioning at least 5 times to find the true reason for the problem.

 - 5 Whys do not mean that it has to be restricted to 5 times only, you can ask more than 5 times, but basically, after 5 times, you will get the clarity on the root cause of the problem.

 3. The 5S System

 For quicker access and better management, workplace materials are organized following a tool known as the 5S System.
-The waste that is produced by poor condition and poor workstations are eliminated by the help of this system.
+The waste that is produced by poor conditions and poor workstations are eliminated with the help of this system.

 The 5S are:

 - Seiri (Sort) – Leaving only necessary items, all extra items are removed from current production.

 - Seiton (Set in order) – Organize all items and label them according to being clutter-free.

 - Seiso (Shine) – Keep your work area clean, and inspect everything in it regularly.